 I manage a business which automates the access of workers on and off the site.
 Simply by being present on site, hard hat beacons display worker or contractor time and attendance, but also automate the checking and tracking of compliance documentation.
 If someone enters the job site with an expired work permit, for example, the nearest manager is flagged, or if you have turnstiles, the system will not allow them access.
 This kind of automation could easily be used to see work time in scheduled ‘work zones’ for productivity metrics, but also tied to completion of certain tasks in specific areas, which an intelligent system could infer the correct contract from.

-What I’m getting at here is that before we advance down the route of ‘let’s do this cool idea’, we need to consider how it functions in the field primarily, not the office.
+What I’m getting at here is that before we advance down the route of ‘let’s do this cool idea’, we need to consider how it functions primarily in the field, not the office.
 This is where much of our productivity improvements can be made, and where the most internal ‘PR’ needs to be done.
 More BIM managers in the field could be the first step.